Hyperbolicity, degeneracy, and expansion of random intersection graphs: Structural sparsity of random intersection graphs

 We partition the edges of~$H$ by the length of their respective paths in the model: define $E_\ell = \{ e \in H \mid |\lambda^{-1}(e)| = \ell \}$ for $0 \leq \ell \leq r+1$.
 Since $|E(H)| = \bigcup_{0 \leq \ell \leq r+1} |E_\ell| \geq \delta |V(H)|$, there exists at least one set $E_\ell$ such that $|E_\ell| \geq \delta |V(H)| / (r+1)$.
 Then the subgraph $(V(H), E_\ell)$ is a stable $\ell$-subdivision of~$G$. \end{proof}

 To show that a graph has no $r$-shallow minor of density $\delta$, it now suffices to prove that no stable $i$-subdivision of density $\delta/(2r+1)$ exists for any $i \in \{0,\dots,2r\}$.
+We note that the other direction would not work, since the existence of a stable $i$-subdivision for some $i \in \{0,\dots,2r\}$ of density $\delta/(2r+1)$ does not imply the existence of an $r$-shallow topological minor of density $\delta$.

-Let us now establish the probability of having such a structure appear in the random intersection graph model.
-We note that the following structural result is surprisingly useful, and appears to have promising applications beyond our work here.
+We now establish the probability of having this structure in the random intersection graph model, noting that the following structural result is surprisingly useful, and appears to have promising applications beyond this work.
+We will argue that a dense subdivision in $G$ implies the existence of a dense subgraph in the associated bipartite graph.
+We show this claim by considering the existence of a stable $r$-subdivision where all paths are induced, which is generated by a minimal number of attributes.
+Notice that if a model of some graph $H$ exists, then so does a model with these properties.
+This fact allows us to only consider attributes with minimum degree two, since every edge in the path is generated by a different attribute.
+This assumption is key in proving the following theorem.